Reducing Risk Through On-Demand Manufacturing

 The Bottom Line

 The manufacturing supply chain safeguards preserve and accelerate the timeline while allowing for opportunities to improve product and process quality.
 The strategic use of safeguards ensures a steady supply of product in line with target delivery dates.

 Partnering with suppliers that leverage technology and process excellence to expedite responses and deliveries is crucial in the successful implementation of supply chain safeguards.

 The need for manufacturing supply chain safeguards vary by company, product type and product maturity.
 They also vary at the component level.
 The key is to ensure that critical-path processes for critical-path components are identified and the appropriate safeguards are established.

-For new or revised products, safeguards are needed from the design phase through commercialization.
+For new or revised products, safeguards are needed from the design phase through commercialisation.
 For established products, safeguards extend from market introduction into the end-of-life phase.